 My biggest hesitation in hanging this shelf now is twofold: 1.
 I haven’t moved my industrial equipment from my old studio to this one and I want to make sure the shelf will fit (and look good) where I’ve planned to install it and 2) I plan to hang a pendant light over each machine for task lighting and I don’t know if the shelf will even work with the height of the fixture.
 It’s just best to wait until everything is in place so we can judge it in situ before we hang it permanently.

-For now the shelf is leaned up against the wall I plan to mount it on.
+For now the shelf/memo board is leaned up against the wall I plan to mount it on.
 You’ll see the final reveal once my studio is finished and it is hung on the wall and accessorized!

-UPDATE Sept 2016: I upcycled a clock and attached it to the pegboard, which looks great, however I’m still looking for a place to hang it in my studio!
+UPDATE Sept 2016: I upcycled a clock and attached it to the pegboard, which looks great, however I still haven’t hung it in my studio!